The Role of LinkedIn Recommendations in Networking

 Requesting from strangers Leads to weak, unconvincing endorsements.

-Another common error is providing or accepting generic and non-specific recommendations.
+or accepting generic and non-specific recommendations**.
 Generic statements like "Great to work with" or "Highly recommend" do little to distinguish you in the eyes of potential employers or connections.
 Tailor your recommendations to highlight specific achievements, projects, or qualities that showcase the individual's unique contributions and capabilities.

 To avoid these pitfalls, be selective about whom you ask for recommendations.
 Ensure there's a solid foundation for their endorsement based on direct interactions or collaborations.
 When writing recommendations for others, take the time to personalize your message, focusing on specific traits or achievements that truly stand out.